Can You Stain Teak Wood? — Furniture, Fences, and More

 Step #2: Sand Using Your Usual Sandpaper, then Switch to 220-grit Sandpaper

-Sanding the teak wood is essential to create a smooth finish and allow the stain to easily penetrate through the wood grains.
+Sanding teak wood is essential to create a smooth finish and allow the stain to easily penetrate through the wood grains.
 It opens the pores of the wood and helps absorb stains.

 sanding wood layer

 If you’re staining teak wood with a previous finish, sanding is a crucial step to remove the old finish.
 So make sure to use a high-quality sandpaper for good results.
-If you’re working on a small project, we suggest you use a handheld or portable sanding block.
-But it is best to use an orbital sander for your larger projects.

 For the first phase, you can use your usual sandpaper with 120 grit to remove the rough spots on the wood surface.
 Gently rub it on the surface to remove the inconsistencies.